Robotic-Assisted Joint Replacement in Atlanta

 -

-Less damage to surrounding tissues.
+Less trauma to surrounding tissues

 -